 Dairy and meat

 Alcohol may also heighten some effects of low testosterone.
-For example, alcohol is high in calories, and it can lead to weight gain.
+For example, alcohol is high in calories, and can lead to weight gain.

-Legumes may support heart health and reduce the risk of metabolic syndrome.
+Legumes also may support heart health and reduce the risk of metabolic syndrome.
 Rather than removing them from the diet, consider eating small servings a few times a week.

 Many plastics contain xenoestrogens.
 Anyone wishing to lower their exposure to these chemicals may prefer to avoid plastic products, including bottles and food storage containers, when possible.